Success in a DUI case is always best measured by what does NOT happen to you.

 There are countless factors that can influence what ultimately happens in any given case, but this section will provide an overview of the realistic outcome in most DUI cases brought in the Greater- Detroit area (meaning Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties): 1st Offense = Almost Always - NO Jail

 It goes without saying that if you are facing a DUI, your first priority is staying out of jail.
-Some lawyers resort to what’s called “fear-based marketing” to scare you about jail, and make it seem like your chances of not getting locked up are better if you hire them.
+Some lawyers resort to what’s called “fear-based marketing” to scare you about jail, and make it seem like the best way to avoid getting locked up is to hire them.

 The plain and simple fact, however, is that it's highly unlikely that you are seriously facing jail for a 1st offense DUI case brought in almost any of the district courts in the Greater-Detroit area.
 Thus, you don’t need to be “saved” by some lawyer from a fate that's not likely, anyway.